Decremental Single-Source Shortest Paths on Undirected Graphs in Near-Linear Total Update Time: Technical Overview

-The notion of hop set was first introduced by Cohen \cite{Cohen00} in the PRAM literature and is conceptually related to the notion of emulator.
-It is also related to the notion of {\em shortest-paths diameter} used in distributed computing (e.g., \cite{KhanKMPT12,Nanongkai14}).
-To the best of our knowledge, the only place that this hop set concept was used before in the dynamic algorithm literature (without the name being mentioned) is Bernstein's fully dynamic $(2 + \epsilon)$-approximation algorithm for all-pairs shortest paths~\cite{Bernstein09}.
-There, an $(n^{o(1)}, \epsilon)$-hop set is essentially recomputed \emph{from scratch} after every edge update, and a shortest-paths data structure is maintained on top of this hop set.
+The notion of hop set was first introduced by Cohen~\cite{Cohen00} in the PRAM literature and is conceptually related to the notion of emulator.
+It is also related to the notion of {\em shortest-path diameter} used in distributed computing (e.g., \cite{KhanKMPT12,Nanongkai14}).
+To the best of our knowledge, the only place that this hop set concept was used before in the dynamic algorithms literature (without the name being mentioned) is Bernstein's fully dynamic $(2 + \epsilon)$-approximate APSP algorithm~\cite{Bernstein09}.
+There, Bernstein shows that the clustering of Thorup and Zwick~\cite{ThorupZ05} yields an $ (n^{o(1)}, \epsilon) $-hop set by connecting each node with all nodes in its cluster.
+In his fully dynamic algorithm, this clustering is recomputed \emph{from scratch} after every edge update.
+Conceptually, our hop set is a decremental variant of Bernstein's hop set based however on a slightly simpler clustering.
+After the preliminary version of our work appeared, Elkin and Neiman~\cite{ElkinN17} and Huang and Pettie~\cite{HuangP17a} proved that the hop set based on the Thorup-Zwick clustering provides a close-to optimal trade-off between hop parameter and size~\cite{AbboudBP17} for $ (1 + \epsilon) $-approximate distances.

-\paragraph{Static Hop Set.} We first assume that $ G = (V, E) $ is an unweighted undirected graph and for simplicity we also assume that $ \epsilon $ is a constant.
+\paragraph{Static Hop Set} We first assume that $ G = (V, E) $ is an unweighted undirected graph and for simplicity we also assume that $ \epsilon $ is a constant.
 We explain how to obtain a hop set of $ G $ using a randomized construction of Thorup and Zwick~\cite{ThorupZ06} based on the notion of balls of nodes.
 We describe this construction and the hop-set analysis in the following.

 Let $ 2 \leq p \leq \log{n} $ be a parameter and consider a sequence of sets of nodes $ A_0, A_1, \ldots, A_p $ obtained as follows.
 We set $ A_0 = V $ and $ A_p = \emptyset $ and for $ 1 \leq i \leq p-1 $ we obtain the set $ A_i $ by picking each node of $ V $ independently with probability $ 1 / n^{i/p} $.
 The expected size of $ A_i $ is $ n^{1 - i/p} $.
-For every node $ u $ we define the priority of $ u $ as the maximum $ i $ such that $ u \in A_i $.
+For every node~$ u $ we define the priority of~$ u $ as the maximum~$ i $ such that $ u \in A_i $.
 For a node $ u $ of priority $ i $ we define

 where $ \dist_G (u, A_{i+1}) = \min_{v \in A_{i+1}} \dist_G (u, v) $.
 Note that $ \dist_G (u, A_p) = \infty $ and thus if $ u \in A_{p-1} $, then $ \ball (u) = V $.
 For each node $ u $ of priority $ i $ the size of $ \ball (u) $ is $ n^{(i+1)/p} $ in expectation by the following argument: Order the nodes in non-decreasing distance from $ u $.
 Each of these nodes belongs to $ A_{i+1} $ with probability $ 1 / n^{(i+1)/p} $ and therefore, in expectation, we need to see $ n^{(i+1)/p} $ nodes until one of them is contained in $ A_{i+1} $.
 It follows that the expected size of all balls of priority~$ i $ is at most $ n^{1 + 1/p} $ (the expected size of $ A_i $ times the expected size of $ \ball (u) $ for each node $ u $ of priority $ i $) and the expected size of all balls, i.e., $ \sum_{u \in V} | \ball (u) | $, is at most $ p n^{1 + 1/p} $.